bezlio/bezlio-apps/roles/sales-rep/README.md

 Authorized Connections: Check all connections for sales reps you authorize

 * The value for Context here refers to where you will be placing the .SQL files and needs to be defined within your plugin .config file.
 See https://github.com/bezlio/bezlio-plugins for documentation.
-* The value for Connection / DSN refers to a conenction defined within your associated plugin config file.
+* The value for Connection / DSN refers to a connection defined within your associated plugin config file.
 If this is using the ODBC plugin, you will also need to configure a 32-bit ODBC driver.
 See https://github.com/bezlio/bezlio-plugins for documentation.

-Also download all of the .SQL files from the appropriate subfolders and place them into the folder referrered to by 'Context'.
+Also download all of the .SQL files from the appropriate subfolders and place them into the folder referred to by 'Context'.
 The locations of these .SQL files are:
 * https://github.com/bezlio/bezlio-apps/tree/master/roles/sales-rep/main-view/sql

 ### If using the Epicor 10 integration also add these: